 Parts of Steam generating plant when in use, or under test conditions will be hot and care must be taken not to come in contact with these parts of the equipment , any breaks or missing insulation should be highlighted and reported.

+Compressed air is used for the control system at high pressure, up to 6 bar.

 Work is undertaken in a plant room which houses other equipment, contractors should be aware of this plant, and must not touch or interfere with the safe running of other equipment.

 Planned Maintenance and Service

-All maintenance/servicing should be carried out according to the manufacturers protocols.
+NIBSC maintains equipment to ensure it is in an efficient state and order, and also in good repair.
+The frequency and type of maintenance carried out is assessed taking into account the following points:

+the manufacturer's recommendations

+the intensity of use

+Legal Requirements

+operating environment (e.g. the effect of temperature, corrosion, weathering)

+user knowledge and experience

+Industry practice including specified guidance

+the risk to health and safety from any foreseeable failure or malfunction

+the risk to institute work

+The maintenance regime at NIBSC is not only to keep equipment safe to use, but also to maintain its reliability, and ensure it is running at its most efficient.

+Because of this, NIBSC has developed the service requirements, and service period using knowledge and experience of this type of specialist equipment, and Industry good practice, as well as using the expertise of specialist contractors, to develop the specification that we work to.

 Note: Insurance Inspection by a third party when required will be organised to coincide with strip down of equipment.

 NIBSC will make equipment available, and understand there will be a requirement for the plant to be shut down for duration of the work.